kubernetes/enhancements/keps/sig-api-machinery/2340-Consistent-reads-from-cache/README.md

 Guard this by a `WatchCacheConsistentReads` feature gate.

-This alternative requires using `WatchProgressRequest` which is only available in etcd 3.4+, and so would require we make the kube-apiserver aware of etcd's minor version, which is described in more detail later.
+This requires using `WatchProgressRequest` which is only available in etcd 3.4+, and so would require we make the kube-apiserver aware of etcd's minor version, which is described in more detail later.

-<<[UNRESOLVED @serathius]>>
-Propose a method to make kube-apiserver aware of etcd version:
-* Flag providing etcd version to kube-apiserver `--storage-backend=etcd3.4`
-* Flag to enable/disable the feature `--allow-using-progress-notify`
-* Have kube-apiserver check cluster version in etcd `/version` endpoint.
-  Retry the check logic if `WatchProgressRequest` fails.
-<<[/UNRESOLVED]>>

 #### Use RequestProgress to enable automatic watch updates

 When a consistent LIST request is received and the watch cache is enabled:

 - Get the current revision from etcd for the resource type being served.
-Use an etcd range request against a known empty range with limit=1 to ensure returned revision is strongly consistent.
+  Use the [getCurrentResourceVersionFromStorage] added as part of [Watch-List KEP].
 - If the cache already has the current revision, serve the request from cache.
 If not,
   - Send a `WatchProgressRequest` to etcd on the watch channel that the watch cache is consuming.
 - Use the existing `waitUntilFreshAndBlock` function in the watch cache to wait briefly for the watch to catch up to the current revision.